Review of "David and the Magic Pearl"

 Know that Davie's a great little guy!

-The plot follows a young boy whose family goes on vacation in the jungle for some reason.
-He gets a new dog named Pips and meets a baby eagle named Sandy, and together they help a group of small beetle-like aliens, led by Plix, who have lost their magic pearls (yes, plural, despite the title).
-The pearls must be kept out of the wrong hands - such as the hands of a couple of poachers, the lovely Miss Fawn Doe and her dimwitted ape companion Samuel, and their boss Mr. Stealmore, a megalomaniac who wants to take over the world (for starters) and pave the entire place over with concrete.
-Originally it was a 1988 Polish/Swedish cartoon called "David i Sandy" (David and Sandy).
-In the English dub, the voice of David was among the first voiceover roles of Christine Cavanaugh, who was better known for playing Gosalyn in "Darkwing Duck" and Chuckie in "Rugrats", and sadly passed away around the time that I was rediscovering this.
-(To my delight, it turns out she was a Latter-day Saint and a graduate of Utah State University.)
+The plot follows David, a young boy from Chicago whose family goes on vacation in a cabin in the jungle.
+He gets a new dog named Pips for his birthday and meets a stranded baby eagle named Sandy, and together they help a group of small beetle-like aliens, led by Plix, who have lost their magic pearls (yes, plural, despite the title).
+The pearls must be kept out of the wrong hands - such as the hands of a pair of poachers, the lovely Miss Fawn Doe and her dimwitted ape companion Samuel, and their boss Mr. Stealmore, a megalomaniac who wants to take over the world (for starters) and pave the entire jungle over with concrete.
+David gets involved in all this because his parents let him play in the jungle with no supervision all day.
+In the English dub, he was among the first voiceover roles of Christine Cavanaugh, who was better known for playing Gosalyn in "Darkwing Duck" and Chuckie in "Rugrats," and sadly passed away around the time that I was rediscovering this movie.
+(To my delight, it turns out she was a graduate of Utah State University.)
 I think the English dub is superior, not just because I can understand it but because it has more background music and narration by David.
-Granted, the narration is one of the things that annoys some people.
+Granted, the near-constant narration is one of the things that annoys some people.

 It's unclear where this jungle is meant to be located.
-There are giraffes, which are only native to Africa (or would be if they were real), but also eagles and a Bactrian camel (the two-humped variety, though on the back of the VHS tapes it appears to have three humps!) and some kind of kangaroo mouse, none of which are generally found in jungle environments at all.
+There are giraffes, which are only native to Africa (or would be if they were real), but also eagles and a Bactrian camel (the two-humped variety, though on the back of the VHS cover it appears to have three humps!) and some kind of kangaroo mouse, none of which are generally found in jungle environments at all.
 The elephant appears to be an African/Asian hybrid, judging by the size of its ears and the lack of tusks, respectively.
 (Its pink coloration and ability to hover after inhaling a butterfly, however, remain a mystery.)
-The temple architecture incorporates elements from Central America, but one of the ancient voices inside chants something like, "Bhakti karma soloma", words clearly taken from India.
+The temple architecture incorporates elements from Central America, but one of the ancient voices inside chants something like, "Bhakti karma soloma," words clearly taken from India.
 Obviously the spacers hold the key to an elaborate fan theory tying all of these pieces together.

 I don't care what anyone else says.
 I love this cartoon and I want everyone to know it.